 Many infections are acquired at epithelial surfaces and can spread from there to different target organs.
-Since we have particular interest in the neurotropic herpes simplex viruses, we have focus on immunological mechanisms at epithelial surfaces and the central nervous system.
+Since we have particular interest in the neurotropic herpesviruses, we have focus on immunological mechanisms at epithelial surfaces and the central nervous system.
+In addition, we are interested in understanding how for instance influenza virus and SARS-CoV2 overcome immunological elimination in the lung epithelium, and induce pathological immune responses.
 Projects conducted in my laboratory take a broad methodological approach and aim to both uncover novel mechanisms and to demonstrate physiological importance.
 To achieve this, we combine reductionist cellular/molecular systems with analysis of mouse models and patient material.

-A. Detection of viruses by the innate immune system
+A. Detection of viruses by pattern recognition receptors of the innate immune system

 Several classes of PRRs have been described.
 They detect microbial infections on the cell surface, in endosomes, and in the cytoplasm.
-The Toll-like receptors (TLR)s sense viruses on the cell surface as well as viral nucleotides in endosomes, the RIG-I-like receptors (RLRs) detect viral RNA structures in the cytoplasm, and the DNA sensors detect viral DNA in the cytoplasm (and possibly the nucleus).
+The Toll-like receptors (TLR)s sense viruses on the cell surface as well as viral nucleotides in endosomes, the RIG-I-like receptors (RLRs) detect viral RNA structures in the cytoplasm, and the DNA sensors detect viral DNA in the cytoplasm.

 We are interested in knowing which PRRs are responsible for detection of viruses in different cell types and to identify and characterize the viral PAMPs.
 Moreover, our work aims at deciphering the virus-activated intracellular signaling and gene expression programs and also to learn how viruses evade and exploit these responses.
 Finally, the intracellular dynamics of virus detection and signaling processes is emerging as an important parameter in the innate immune response, and we are studying this phenomenon during viral infection.